Quick History (because some of this is in my memoir, duh.)

 - I’m-better-than-you attitudes, even though I know hurt people hurt people, as in when we suffer we cause others suffering, or try to.
 (Often unconsciously.)
 Any time we judge someone else negatively, we are essentially claiming superiority.
 Trust me, I’m guilty of this myself.
 Awareness!
 Awareness is the first step.

 - Ignorant disdain and unapologetic disrespect for: the environment, the elderly, children, animals, invalids and anyone with such vulnerability and inability to protect themselves.
 (Insert: Sad face.)
 (Yes, I can make pedophile jokes while wanting to protect children.
 Yes, we can laugh while doing right.
-Yes, I can love all people, including the pervs, while putting the fucker [bad pun] in treatment or jail.)
+Yes, I can love all people, including the pervs, while putting the fucker [bad pun] in treatment, which is currently not even available for them, or jail.)

 - Greed also kind of makes me cranky, or maybe stinginess does, but shitballs, I used to be there, too, so do whatever the hell makes you happy–(Cough Scrooge.)